WisconsinAIVision/elastic-infogan/README.md

 ## <b>Webpage template</b>

-This webpage template was borrowed from the wonderful [template](http://richzhang.github.io/colorization/) by Richard Zhang.
+This webpage template was borrowed from this wonderful [template](http://richzhang.github.io/colorization/) by Richard Zhang.